HITROS/omtb/README.md

 - Moveit controller for OpenManipulator

-omtb_slam2d
+slam_lidar

-- roslaunch scripts for 2D SLAM
+- roslaunch scripts for SLAM using LiDAR

-omtb_slam3d
+slam_vision

-- roslaunch scripts for 3D SLAM
+- roslaunch scripts for SLAM using RGB or RGBD camera

 ## Before started